Princess Celestia: Equestria Girls alternate version

 Celestia's human world counterpart, Principal Celestia appears as the mellow-voiced, but wise principal of Canterlot High School, with her younger sister, Vice Principal Luna as the school’s vice-principal.

 Development

+Faust's original sketch of Princess Celestia for the FiM pitch bible in 2008, where she was originally depicted as a queen named Queen Majesty with "no parents that outranked her".

 Show creator Lauren Faust's original concept for Celestia was a queen rather than a princess, but she was changed into a princess because Hasbro thought that "girls assume that Queens are evil [...] and Princesses are good", and that "the perceived youth of a Princess is preferable to consumers".

 The Royal Family are the highest-ranking ponies in the Equestrian nation.
 The novel Twilight Sparkle and the Crystal Heart Spell establishes that the Princesses with wings and a horn are "a special breed of pony able to harness the magical powers of the Unicorns, the flight abilities of the Pegasi, and the strength of a good, true heart of an Earth Pony".
 Faust states that Celestia "embodies the traits of all three [kinds of ponies]".